karayabin/universe-snapshot/universe/Ling/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/Helper/LpiDepsFileHelper/getDependencyListByPlanetDir.md

 Available options are:
 - universeDir: string, the location of the universe directory.
 This is where the dependencies are searched for.
      By default it's the directory two parents above the given planet directory.
-- versionPlus: bool=true, whether to add the plus symbol at the end of the version number for each item.